microsoft/FluidFramework/build-tools/docs/fluid-build.md

 ---

-# Tasks caching
+# Task caching

-A Task defines an `isUpToDate` function that can use whatever logic needed to determine if the task needs to be re-run.
+A `Task` defines an `isUpToDate` function that can use whatever logic needed to determine if the task needs to be re-run.

 Any task with an unknown command is called an `UnknownTask` and is not capable of incremental builds.

 ---

-# Tasks caching
+# Task caching

 Many tasks have common needs, like a list of input and output files that, if changed, should trigger the task, so there are several Task variants like `LeafWithDoneFileTask` that used to define new tasks with minimal boilerplate.